 Through photography Dana Fritz investigates the ways we shape and represent the natural world in cultivated and constructed landscapes.
 Her multi-faceted and exploratory approach invites contemplation of the idea of "landscape" and our place in the natural world.

-Dana Fritz is a Professor in the Department of Art & Art History at the University of Nebraska-Lincoln where she teaches photography.
+Dana Fritz is a Professor in the School of Art, Art History & Design at the University of Nebraska-Lincoln where she teaches photography.
 She holds a BFA from Kansas City Art Institute and an MFA from Arizona State University.

 Fritz’s work has been exhibited in over 60 venues in the last decade including the Center for Photography at Woodstock, the Houston Center for Photography, Florida State University Museum of Fine Arts, the Griffin Museum of Photography and the Nelson-Atkins Museum of Art as well as Château de Villandry in France, Xi’an Jiaotong University Art Museum in China and Toyota Municipal Museum of Art in Japan.

 Her work is held in several collections including the Nelson-Atkins Museum of Art, Kansas City; Museum of Contemporary Photography, Chicago; New Mexico State University, Las Cruces; Scottsdale Museum of Contemporary Art, Arizona; Weeks Gallery Global Collection of Photography at Jamestown Community College, New York; and Bibliothèque Nationale de France, Paris.

 Fritz has been awarded artist residencies at Villa Montalvo in Saratoga, California; Château de Rochefort-en-Terre in Brittany, France; Biosphere 2 in Oracle, Arizona; PLAYA in Summer Lake, Oregon, and Brush Creek Ranch in Saratoga, Wyoming.